IOTECH-Donegal/RTK/docs/reference_implementation.md

 I'm testing to OpenCPN only, if that works and I can log raw NMEA/UBX/RTCM/AIS, I'm happy!

 ### Port Allocations
-Unless otherwise state:
+Unless otherwise stated:
 USB is for control, configuration and monitoring only.
 UART1 egresses NMEA and UBX for logging, instruments, etc.
 UBlox recommend using UART2 for RTCM only, everything else is switched off.
+Not all the boards give access to SPI/I2C, I'm not using them for now.

 Remember, on an Ardusimple, UART2 is wired counter-intuitive, RX is transmit and TX is receive!

-### Ardusimple configuration
+### Ardusimple configuration for general use
 I configure the following in U-Centre

 - UBX-CFG-NMEA set NMEA version to 4.11 and enable high precision mode.
 You should have 7 digits after the decimal point on the NMEA output.